-To encourage healthy growth, feed your boxwood in early spring with a balanced fertilizer high in nitrogen.
+To encourage healthy growth, Batdorf recommends feeding your boxwood in early spring with a balanced fertilizer high in nitrogen.
 Keep the soil cool and protect the roots by spreading a 1 to 2-inch layer of pine bark mulch around the plant base.
-(Batdorf recommends pine bark because it’s lighter than hardwood, which can suffocate the roots.)
+(He recommends pine bark over hardwood because it is less likely to suffocate the roots.)

-And make sure to leave a 6-inch distance from the trunk to prevent any moisture build-up that might encourage root rot.
+Most importantly, make sure to leave a six-inch distance from the trunk to prevent any moisture build-up that might encourage root rot.

 AN ANCIENT PLANT WITH MODERN DAY DISEASES

-Boxwood blight is caused by the plant pathogen, Calonectria buxicola, which produces leaf spots, stem cankers, defoliation and eventual death of vulnerable plants.
-The disease first presents as dark leaf spots surrounded by black circles.
+Nowadays, just the word blight can send gardeners into a tizzy.
+That’s because boxwood blight produces leaf spots, stem cankers, defoliation and eventual death of vulnerable plants.
+Caused by the plant pathogen, Calonectria buxicola, it first appears as dark leaf spots surrounded by black circles.
 Batdorf refers to these as ‘frog’s eyes.’

-As the disease progresses, it spreads to cover both the tops and undersides of leaves, leading to repeated defoliation.
-Next the stems become infected, too, forming black lesions or cankers.
+As the disease progresses, it spreads to cover both the tops and undersides of leaves, causing repeated defoliation.
+Then the stems become infected, too, forming black lesions or cankers.
 Once the cankers girdle the stems, they weaken the plant and kill the branches.
 Eventually, deprived of its sources of energy, the boxwood succumbs from exhaustion.

 Blight symptoms.
 Photo credit/umd.extension.edu

-Due to the prevalence of blight, many people are switching from susceptible English box, Buxus sempervirens ‘Suffruticosa’ to Japanese and Korean boxwood species.
+Blight will devastate your shrubs, turning them into an ugly mass of defoliated stems with black blotches.
+Because of this, many people are switching from susceptible English box, Buxus sempervirens ‘Suffruticosa’ to Japanese and Korean boxwood species.
 Many of these varieties are drought-tolerant and have good disease resistance.
 Moreover, they retain their dark green color all winter.